-How to change the From address for an inbox
+How to change the From or Send As address for a channel

-Navigate to the email, and click Confirm email address.
+Navigate to your email inbox for this new Send As address, open the validation email, and click Confirm email address.

 Cori Morris I have a real problem.